-In our Engaged Scholarship series, we speak with members of the UC Hastings Law faculty who are influential scholars, advocates, and thought leaders.
+In our Engaged Scholarship series, we speak with members of the UC Law SF faculty who are influential scholars, advocates, and thought leaders.
 Our first conversation is with Thomas Miller Professor of Law Hadar Aviram.

 Hadar Aviram is an interdisciplinary scholar whose work is focused on civil rights, law and politics, and social movements.
 Over the past year and a half, she has been a key voice in the national conversation on mass incarceration, parole, prison overcrowding, and COVID.
 She is currently co-writing a book on that cluster of topics, which is under contract with the University of California Press.
 Two of her previous books are Yesterday’s Monsters: The Manson Family Cases and the Illusion of Parole and Cheap on Crime: Recession-Era Politics and the Transformation of American Punishment.
 This semester, she is teaching Criminal Procedure and Theoretical Criminology.